deeplearningbrasil/mars-gym/README.md

 ### Trivago Experiments

-All results of the Paper can be reproduced with the scripts:
+We used the Trivago 2019 RecSys Challenge Dataset (https://recsys.trivago.cloud/challenge/dataset/) for experiments.
+All the results of this Paper can be reproduced, just put  the Dataset in "output/trivago/trivagoRecSysChallengeData2019_v2" and use the scripts below:

-Simulate results:
+* For simulation results:

 ```bash
 ./experiments/trivago/simulation/simu_como_italy.sh